Gunfire erupts in Mogadishu as Somali government forces seal off streets | Law-Order

 "It's a mess.
 There's no longer any command structure whatsoever."
 "My fear is that many SNA (Somali National Army) outstations will leave their bases to come and participate in the fighting and give more ground to al Shabab.
 This will really empower al Shabab.
 Over a decade's worth of gains might be lost," he told Reuters.

-OVERNIGHT ATTACKS Hours before that, Somalia's former president, Sheikh Sharif Sheikh Ahmed, accused government troops of attacking a hotel where he was staying with another former president ahead of Friday's rally.
+OVERNIGHT ATTACKS Hours before the demonstrations, Somalia's former president, Sheikh Sharif Sheikh Ahmed, accused government troops of attacking a hotel where he was staying with another former president ahead of Friday's rally.

-Somalia has been riven by civil war since 1991 and both the government and opposition can call on heavily armed supporters.
-Legislators often travel in vehicles armed with anti-aircraft guns.
-Somali lawmakers were due to select a new president on Feb.
-8, but the process was delayed after the opposition accused the government of packing regional and national electoral boards with supporters.

-Somalia's opposition alliance has said that Mohammed's term has expired and he is no longer president.
-Mogadishu resident Ahmed Aden, 44, told Reuters on Friday he had to flee during the night's gunbattles.

 "Last night we took our children and mattresses on our shoulders and fled before war started," he said.
 "We returned at gunpoint.
 Turkish-made armoured vehicles and government forces blocked every road and alley."
-(Additional reporting by Abdiqani Hassan in Bossaso; Writing by Clement Uwiringiyimana and Katharine Houreld; editing by Katharine Houreld, John Stonestreet, William Maclean)
+POLITICS BY OTHER MEANS

+Without mediation, the fighting has the potential to spread quickly.
+Somalia has been riven by civil war since 1991; both government and opposition can call on heavily armed supporters.
+President Mohamed - often known by his nickname "Farmajo" or "cheese" - is a from the powerful Darod clan.
+But most military units in and around the city of Mogadishu are from the Hawiye clan - heavily represented in the opposition alliance.

+Somali lawmakers were due to select a new president on Feb.
+8, but the process was delayed after the opposition accused Mohamed, who is seeking a second term, of packing regional and national electoral boards with supporters.
+Somalia's opposition alliance says Mohammed's term has expired and he is no longer president.
+The stand-off imperils Somalia's recent history of peaceful transitions, said former national security adviser, Hussein Sheikh Ali, who now runs the Mogadishu-based Hiraal Institute thinktank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)